seanturner/draft-turner-ccmib/draft-turner-ccmib.md

          OBJECTS     { cBatteryType, cBatteryOpStatus }
          STATUS      current
          DESCRIPTION
-             "A notificiation from the device to the management station indicating the device is on battery power.
+             "A notification from the device to the management station indicating the device is on battery power.
 This notification is sent when the device is no longer connected to an external power source and is operating